Leave Your Pension Benefit With PSPP

 If you leave your funds in the Plan, you will be eligible to receive a monthly pension for the rest of your life as early as age 55.

-Also, if you ever rejoin the Plan, either through the same or another PSPP employer, you can add new pensionable service to what you have already earned and increase the lifetime pension you will receive.
+Also, if you ever rejoin the Plan, either through the same or another PSPP employer, you will add new pensionable service to what you have already earned and increase the lifetime pension you will receive.
 When you leave your funds in PSPP until retirement, you become what is called a deferred member.

 Choosing this option does not prevent you from taking your funds out later on, even if you turn 55 in the meantime, so long as you don't rejoin the Plan.